List of heads of government of Mexico City

-The Head of Government serves a six-year term, running concurrently with that of the President of the Republic.
+The head of government serves a six-year term, running concurrently with that of the president of the Republic.

-Mexico City, or CDMX, is the seat of national executive, legislative, and judicial power, and is largely contiguous with the core of the sprawling Mexico City conurbation.
+Mexico City, or CDMX, is the seat of national government, and is largely contiguous with the core of the sprawling Mexico City conurbation.

 Background

 According to Article 122 of the Constitution, "the Head of Government of the Federal District shall be responsible for executive power and public administration in the district and shall be represented by a single individual, elected by universal, free, direct, and secret suffrage."

-The title is commonly rendered in English as "Mayor of Mexico City" but in reality the position does not correspond exactly to the mayor of a municipality.
-Even though the position is called Head of Government, it has the rank of governor of a state and has a seat at the National Governors Conference.
+The title is commonly rendered in English as "mayor of Mexico City" but in reality the position does not correspond to the mayor of a municipality.
+Even though the position is called head of government, it has the rank of governor of a state and has a seat on the National Governors Conference.

-For the greater part of the 20th century, the D.F. was administered directly by the President of the Republic, who delegated his authority to an appointed Head of the Federal District Department, known more commonly (and tersely) as the Regente ("Regent" in English).
+For the greater part of the 20th century, the D.F. was administered directly by the president of the Republic, who delegated his authority to an appointed head of the Federal District Department, known more commonly (and tersely) as the regente ("regent" in English).
 This non-democratic imposition was a source of constant and often bitter resentment among the inhabitants of Mexico City.
-Under the reforms of the state introduced by presidents Carlos Salinas and Ernesto Zedillo, the Regent was replaced by the first directly elected Head of Government in 1997.
+Under the reforms of the state introduced by presidents Carlos Salinas and Ernesto Zedillo, the regent was replaced by the first directly elected head of government in 1997.